montahaee/bashToolkit/README.md

 Now, you can use the script by running `SEXT /path/to/desired/directory/ [-a/-p] current_extension,desired_extension`.

 ---

+## 📄 Script 3: Handle Kept-Back Packages (UKB)

+The third script in our toolkit, `UKB` (for **U**pgrade **K**ept**B**ack package), is designed to handle kept-back packages that often occur after an Ubuntu upgrade.
+It provides an interactive way to upgrade these packages.
+Please note, sometimes the upgrade of the kept-back package can affect your system.
+Therefore, use this script very carefully, considering the compatibility of other packages in your system.

+### 🚀 Usage:

+The preparation for running is similar to the [last](#-usage-1) one

+You can now run the script by hitting `ukb`.

+---

+Stay tuned for more scripts in this toolkit! 🎉

+---

 ## License

 This project is licensed under the MIT License—see the LICENSE file for details.